 iRobot’s London office building received the 2019 Environmental Green Apple Gold Award for Environmental Best Practice as a result of recycling in excess of 70% of the waste produced on site.
 Recycling activities at this office include cardboard, batteries, plastics, paper and cans.
 In addition, the company uses the Nespresso recyclable coffee system and coffee pods and participates in the HP Planet Partners program for recyclable printer toner.

-At the canteen, there is no plastic or paper crockery and cutlery – event larger corporate events use proper, non-disposable items instead of disposable dishware, glassware or silverware.
+At the canteen, there is no plastic or paper crockery and cutlery – even larger corporate events use proper, non-disposable items instead of disposable dishware, glassware or silverware.

 The office has contracted with a plant supplier to allow for a greener, healthier business environment.